amharrison/jactr-tutorials/org.jactr.tutorial.unit1/README.md

 - [Addition](#addition-model) model

 ## Count Model
 The first model is a simple production system that counts up from one number to another - for example it will count up from 2 to 4 -- 2,3,4.
 It is included with the tutorial project for unit 1.
 It is contained in the file called *models/org.jactr.tutorial.unit1/count.jactr*.
-You should now start ACT-R and the ACT-R environment if you have not done so already and open the count model.
+You should now start Eclipse if you have not done so already and open the count model.

 You should now open the count model in a text editor (if you have not already) to begin looking at how the model is specified.
 We will be focusing on the specification of the chunks and productions.
 The other commands that are used in this unit’s models are described in the unit 1 model description document.